neo4j-field/gsummit2024/README.md

 RETURN "Dropped " + graphName;
 ```

-We will project a graph named 'OperationalPoints' into the Graph Catlog.
+We will project a graph named 'OperationalPoints' into the Graph Catalog.
 We will take the `OperationalPoint` Node and the `SECTION` Relationship to form a monopartite graph:

 ```cypher
 CALL gds.graph.project(